hqoss/utils/README.md

 isConstructable(() => {}) // false
 ```

+Find out whether value has only the keys provided

 ```typescript
 hasOnlyKeys({ a: "b", c: "d" }, ["a", "c"]) // true hasOnlyKeys({ a: "b" }, ["a"]) // true